Board of Governors of the Federal Reserve System

 FOR IMMEDIATE RELEASE

-The proposed supervisory guidance documents are being issued by the Federal Reserve Board, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Office of Thrift Supervision.
-The documents are attached and will be published shortly in the Federal Register.
+WASHINGTON — The U.S. Department of the Treasury, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the Office of Thrift Supervision, and the Federal Reserve Board today issued the following joint statement:

 # # #